zuzana-kunckova/FT-challenge/READme.md

 The home page displays the latest headlines by sending a POST request to The Financial Times Headlines API.
 The requirement of the API is to include the `Content-Type` and `X-Api-Key` headers.
 To keep the API key secure, I created a `.env` file and used the `dotenv` npm package to access the key in the Fetch call.

 The body of the call consists of the following values:
 1. `queryString` - this is passed from the search form or set to an empty string to display the latest headlines.
 The client side JavaScript file (`public/js/app.js`) takes the form search input value, and using the Fetch API passes the value to the backend run with NodeJs.
+I sanitised the search input by the Express-validator package.

 2. `queryContext` - this is set to display the headlines of articles, blogs and pages